 We've got a love/hate relationship with winter.
 For all of its pros, such as holidays spent with loved ones, snow sports (sledding, anyone?), and low humidity, there are just as many cons to consider.
 For many, the onset of colder weather brings about more than blues and a chill.
-Oftentimes, it also signals the start of a dreaded eczema flare-up, requiring a slew of specialized over-the-counter and prescription lotions and creams for dry, scaly skin.
+Oftentimes, it also signals the start of a dreaded eczema flare-up, requiring a slew specialized over-the-counter and prescription lotions and creams for dry, scaly skin — aka known as the best products for eczema.
 For those of you lucky enough to be blissfully unaware of what, exactly, such a term entails, allow us to explain.

 What Is Eczema?

 According to the National Eczema Association (NEA) eczema is, by its most simple definition, a condition or "group of conditions that cause the skin to be red, itchy, and inflamed.”
 For those, like myself, that suffer from it, however, it can be more like a living nightmare.

 I, like an estimated 30 million other Americans, was marked with the disease at an early age by the rough, red, scaly patches covering the length of both of my forearms that caused me to scratch incessantly, oftentimes until I bled.
 Out of necessity, my grade-school wardrobe consisted largely of turtlenecks, the sleeves of which proved long enough to cover my Freddy Krueger-like limbs, shielding my classmates from the horrible secret I hid just below my sweater’s surface.